FXIhub/hummingbird/docs/docs/index.md

 To add documentation to this website you need:

-* A copy of the Hummingbird git repository
+* A copy of the Hummingbird git repository, with included submodules
 * `mkdocs` installed: `pip install mkdocs`
 * Your favourite text editor

+If you're not sure if you have all submodules just run:

+	$ git submodule update --init --recursive

+inside the Hummingbird repository.

 Now you can simply edit the files in the docs/docs directory inside the root of the hummingbird git repository.